cardboard-iguana/cardboard-iguana.com/log/2022-08-01-aws-deep-dive.md

 Notable S3 tiers:

-* Standard Tier — 99.999999999% availability; all data is stored within *at least* three availability zones.
+* Standard Tier - 99.999999999% availability; all data is stored within *at least* three availability zones.
 Can be used to host static websites.
-* Infrequent Access (IA) — data that is infrequently accessed but cannot experience delays *when* accessed (think backups).
+* Infrequent Access (IA) - data that is infrequently accessed but cannot experience delays *when* accessed (think backups).
 It has a lower storage price and higher retrieval price than the standard tier (but the same availability).
-* One Zone Infrequent Access — Like the IA tier, but only stores data in a single availability zones.
+* One Zone Infrequent Access - Like the IA tier, but only stores data in a single availability zones.
 This makes it cheaper but less durable.
-* Intelligent Tiering — Uses analytics to dynamically move objects between the standard and IA tiers.
+* Intelligent Tiering - Uses analytics to dynamically move objects between the standard and IA tiers.
-* Glacier — data that is infrequently accessed and *doesn’t* require quick access.
+* Glacier - data that is infrequently accessed and *doesn't* require quick access.
 Can be set up as a WORM drive, or have specific retention periods applied.
 (Note that these policies *cannot* be changed once applied.)
-* Glacier Deep Archive — Cheaper than Glacier, but data can take up to 12 hours to become available.
+* Glacier Deep Archive - Cheaper than Glacier, but data can take up to 12 hours to become available.

 Data can either be uploaded directly to Glacier, or moved automatically using lifecycle policies.